o3de/o3de.org/content/docs/user-guide/packaging/asset-bundler/command-line-reference.md

 + *3* or *complement*: Complement
 + *4* or *filePattern*: FilePattern
 + *5* or *intersectionCount*: IntersectionCount
- For more information about how each of these rules operate on input files, see [Open 3D Engine Asset List Comparison Operations](/docs/user-guide/packaging/asset-bundler/list-operations.md)\.
+ For more information about how each of these rules operate on input files, see [Open 3D Engine Asset List Comparison Operations](/docs/user-guide/packaging/asset-bundler/list-operations.md).
- The `intersectionCount` comparison type can't be combined with any other comparison type\.
+ The `intersectionCount` comparison type can't be combined with any other comparison type.
 *Type:* Multi\-value argument
 *Required:* Yes

 **\-\-filePatternType**
- The type of file pattern matching to use on the provided file patterns\.
+ The type of file pattern matching to use on the provided file patterns.
 Valid values for this argument are:
 + *0*: Perform wildcard matching \- the `*` character will match any number of characters
 + *1*: Perform regular expression matching
-*Type:* Multi\-value argument\.
-The number of parameters for the `--filePatternType` argument must match the number of `FilePattern` comparison arguments to the `--comparisonType` argument\.
+*Type:* Multi\-value argument.
+The number of parameters for the `--filePatternType` argument must match the number of `FilePattern` comparison arguments to the `--comparisonType` argument.
 *Required:* No

 **\-\-filePattern**
- The file patterns to use for matching asset file paths from inputs\.
-The patterns are interpreted according to the corresponding `--filePatternType` parameter\.
-The first pattern is used with the first occurrence of the `FilePattern` comparison type, the second with the second occurrence, and so on\.
+ The file patterns to use for matching asset file paths from inputs.
+The patterns are interpreted according to the corresponding `--filePatternType` parameter.
+The first pattern is used with the first occurrence of the `FilePattern` comparison type, the second with the second occurrence, and so on.
-*Type:* Multi\-value argument\.
-The number of parameters for the `--filePattern` argument must match the number of `FilePattern` comparison arguments to the `--comparisonType` argument\.
+*Type:* Multi\-value argument.
+The number of parameters for the `--filePattern` argument must match the number of `FilePattern` comparison arguments to the `--comparisonType` argument.
 *Required:* No

 **\-\-firstAssetListFile**
- The files to use as the first set of inputs for comparison\.
+ The files to use as the first set of inputs for comparison.
-*Type:* Multi\-value argument\.
-The number of parameters for the `--firstAssetListFile` argument must match the number of arguments to the `--comparisonType` argument\.
+*Type:* Multi\-value argument.
+The number of parameters for the `--firstAssetListFile` argument must match the number of arguments to the `--comparisonType` argument.
 *Required:* No

 **\-\-secondAssetListFile**
- The files to use as the second set of inputs for comparisons which require a second input file\.
-This arugment isn't used for the `FilePattern` or `IntersectionCount` comparison types\.
+ The files to use as the second set of inputs for comparisons which require a second input file.
+This arugment isn't used for the `FilePattern` or `IntersectionCount` comparison types.
-*Type:* Multi\-value argument\.
-The number of parameters for the `--secondAssetListFile` argument must match the number of non\-`FilePattern` arguments to the `--comparisonType` argument\.
+*Type:* Multi\-value argument.
+The number of parameters for the `--secondAssetListFile` argument must match the number of non\-`FilePattern` arguments to the `--comparisonType` argument.
 *Required:* No

 **\-\-output**
- The output files for the result of each performed comparison\.
-Output files can be a file, or a variable passed from another comparison\.
-Variables start with the `$` character\.
-For more about variables, see [Open 3D Engine Asset List Comparison Operations](/docs/user-guide/packaging/asset-bundler/list-operations.md)\.
+ The output files for the result of each performed comparison.
+Output files can be a file, or a variable passed from another comparison.
+Variables start with the `$` character.
+For more about variables, see [Open 3D Engine Asset List Comparison Operations](/docs/user-guide/packaging/asset-bundler/list-operations.md).
-*Type:* Multi\-value argument\.
-The number of parameters for the `--output` argument must match the number of parameters to the `--comparisonType` argument\.
+*Type:* Multi\-value argument.
+The number of parameters for the `--output` argument must match the number of parameters to the `--comparisonType` argument.
 *Required:* No

 **\-\-print**
- This argument behaves differently depending on whether it's given as a flag or has a parameter list\.
+ This argument behaves differently depending on whether it's given as a flag or has a parameter list.
-+ **Flag \(no arguments\)**: Prints the final comparison result to the console\.
++ **Flag \(no arguments\)**: Prints the final comparison result to the console.
-+  **With arguments**: Prints the contents of each argument to the console after comparisons complete\.
-Arguments can either be files or variables\.
++  **With arguments**: Prints the contents of each argument to the console after comparisons complete.
+Arguments can either be files or variables.
 *Type:* Multi\-value argument or flag
 *Required:* No

 **\-\-allowOverwrites**
- Allow overwriting of existing output files\.
-By default, existing files will not be overwritten\.
+ Allow overwriting of existing output files.
+By default, existing files will not be overwritten.
 *Type:* Flag
 *Required:* No